kathrynandersondata/COVID_UpcomingElection/README.md

 The slope of the best-fit line was slightly different among the populations, with Republican counties at 0.033 and Democratic counties at 0.028.
 Statistically, this means that for every additional 1,000 people in a county, the county will see an increase of 33 and 28 cases, respectively.

 I wanted to see if there were any changes to this trend as time went on, specifically as the country began to reopen.
 I noticed that the gap between Democratic and Republican counties' new cases was narrowing starting right around Memorial Day Weekend, likely in connection with reopenings and the ease of restrictions.
 Republican new cases even surpassed Democratic new cases in September.

 Furthermore, Republican and swing state deaths are on the rise, as Democratic state deaths begin to flatten.
+Nationally, the mortality rate is 2.3%, which could be inflated due to inaccessibility of testing for those experiencing minor symptoms, especially at the beginning of the pandemic.

 **Graphs:**